 1. the plot

-There’s also other sub-plots providing extra suspense.
+There are also other sub-plots providing extra suspense.
 To start with there’s Soledad, the del Junco housekeeper, who was forced to give her daughter up for adoption – who is the daughter and will she find out Soledad is her real mother?
-Then there’s singer, Patricia Rubio, who dreams of becoming a star but is stuck working in at Palenque Night Club, under her controlling manager/boyfriend.
+Then there’s singer, Patricia Rubio (aka La Reina de la Noche), who dreams of becoming a star but is stuck working at Palenque Night Club, under her controlling manager/boyfriend Ulises.
 Finally, there’s also a subplot involving illegal gun shipments, but really that’s all just there for the sake of moving along various romances and outing the villains of the story.

 2. the chicos